Home > Frequently Asked Questions

 Can I complete the online learning course sooner than 16 weeks?

-What if I need more time to finish my ELI online learning course?
+What if I need more time to finish my NOVA Online learning course?

 If you have successfully completed the minimum amount of course work as specified by your instructor, you may request an Incomplete in writing from your instructor.
 An "Incomplete" or "I" grade is assigned and will change to your final grade when all assignments and exams have been completed.
 The length of the extension is determined by the instructor but can be up to 16 weeks.